alkashahgupta/thesis_work/README.md

-Here code.R is correct code
+Here code.R is correct code.

-check is just the framework which is not tested yet.
-It is a simple draft
+check.R is just the framework which is not tested yet.
+It is a simple draft.